Trapanese Pesto: how to easily prepare it at home!

 Share Your Creations

 Have you tried our recipe?
 Share photos of your creations with the hashtag #PestoAllaTrapanese and tag us on social media.
-We can't wait to see how you made this classic Sicilian recipe your own!
+We can't wait to see how you've made this classic Sicilian recipe your own!

 Enjoy your meal and have fun in the kitchen!